Afia-59/Create_DICOM/README.md

 # Create_DICOM
+Clone and open this github folder on your PC.
+Run Create_DICOM_from_Numpy.py.
 This code is for creating Dissolved-phase xenon DICOM images.
 The code
 1. reads in a numpy RGB array (NxNxNx3)
 2. adds a colorbar to it